nelson6e65/php_nml/README.md

 ## Description

-Provides a set of classes for PHP applications.
+Provides a set of auxiliary classes to help in your PHP applications development.

 **Note**: This is an unstable repository in development and should be treated as an ***alpha***.

 ## Requirements